(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 good.
 In Wall Street Raider, returns on equity tend to be

-very much in the same range as in the real world.
+very much in the same range as in the real world and a highly

 SEC--Abbreviation for "Securities and Exchange